Workiva/over_react/README.md

 ## Using it in your project

-> If you are not familiar with the React JS library, read this [react tutorial][react-js-tutorial] first.
+> __If you are not familiar with React JS__
+>
+> Since OverReact is built atop React JS, we strongly encourage you to gain
+> familiarity with it by reading this [React JS tutorial][react-js-tutorial] first.

 1. Add the `over_react` package as a dependency in your `pubspec.yaml`.